 Most of these benefits can be traced to the rich inorganic nitrate content.

 This root crop belongs to the chenopod family of foods that also include spinach, quinoa, and chard.

 Beet root is distinguished by color.
 Common types of beet are yellow, white, pink and dark purple (see photo below).

 And there is a lot to like about beetroot.

-And while there isn’t a large scale study on humans that will determine how much of it you should eat experts recommend to add this food group to your meals at least 1 to 2 times a week.
+And while there isn’t a large scale study on humans that will determine how much of it you should eat, experts recommend to add this food group to your diet at least 1 to 2 times a week.